gquintanaorti/kernel_regression_of_3d_shapes/README.md

 #
 ```

+The C code is embedded by using the `.Call` interface.

 To be able to use this accelerated code, you must do the following:

-The C code is embedded by using the `.Call` interface.

 1. Go to the `C_codes` directory.
 2. Clean the directory with the `cleanDirectory` command.
 3. Compile it with the `c` or the `compile` command.
    These are just scripts that compile the code
    with the `R CMD SHLIB` command.
-4. Copy the `compute_shape_in_C.so` file (a dynamic library)
+4. Copy the `compute_shape_in_C.so` file (a dynamic library containing the
-   to the directory containing the R source code.
+   compiled code) into the directory containing the R source code.
 5. Open the R framework.
 6. Load the compiled C code (the dynamic library)
    with the `dyn.load( "compute_shape_in_C.so" )` command.